habuDaRu/Total-Twitch-War-Mod/README.md

 - further informations are logged:
   - can be used for setting up confirmation messages back to twitch users via bot.
   - can be retrieved from the following files:
-    - List of all active and renamed units:
+    - List of all active and renamed units with their stats:
       `tdw_twitch_renamer_tdw_renamed_units.txt`
     - List of all used names:
       `tdw_twitch_renamer_tdw_used_names.txt`